skarkhanis95/ditiss-devops-course/docs/phase-1/overview.md

+---
+hide:
+    - toc
+---
-# Session 6 — Data Center Management
+# Data Center Management

 ## What is a Data Center?
 A **data center** is a facility that houses servers, storage, networking devices, and supporting infrastructure needed to deliver applications and services.